JRL-CARI-CNR-UNIBS/ik_solver/README.md

 IkSolver is a solver-agnostic interface for inverse kinematics solvers, both numerical and analytical.
 It is compatible with both ROS1 and ROS2, and a ROS-free interface can be extended to non-ROS use.

-The plugin feature of ROS are used to provide the required solver to the program.
+The plugin features of ROS are used to provide the required solver to the program.

 The library implements parallel computation routines.